google/gpt-disk-rs/README.md

 [![codecov](https://codecov.io/gh/google/gpt-disk-rs/branch/main/graph/badge.svg?token=qN5MUcTVQ5)](https://codecov.io/gh/google/gpt-disk-rs)

 `no_std` libraries related to [GPT] (GUID Partition Table) disk data.
-There are two Rust packages in this repository:
+There are three Rust packages in this repository:

 [GPT]: https://en.wikipedia.org/wiki/GUID_Partition_Table

+## `uguid`

+The `uguid` package provides the GUID type used in the [UEFI Specification], and also in Microsoft Windows.

 ## `gpt_disk_types`